Traditional Chicken Stock: Recipe

 Remove gizzards from cavity as well as the wings and neck – If bird head is intact, keep it there – all the better for stock.

-Place chicken or bones in a stainless steel/ceramic pot with all but parsley and allow to stand for 30-60 minutes.
+Place rooster or bones in a stainless steel/ceramic pot with all but parsley, garlic, and ginger and allow to stand for 30-60 minutes.

-Bring to a slow, gentle boil – removing scum that rises to the surface; reduce heat, cover, and simmer 2 hours.
+Bring to a slow, gentle boil – removing any scum that rises to the surface (Chinese specialty stores sell a great fine skimming spoon!); reduce heat, cover, and simmer DON’T BOIL for about 4 hours.

-Strain stock into wide-mouth glass Mason jars that you are sure do not have cracks in them!
-I place my jars on a kitchen towel laid inside a bowl — before filling — in case one has a hairline fracture.
-After losing jars because of this, this has become my method.
+Strain stock into wide-mouth glass Mason jars that do not have cracks in them!
+I place jars on a kitchen towel laid inside a bowl – before filling – in case one has a hairline fracture.
 Can also pour into another pot.
-Either way, allow to cool slightly, then place in fridge until you see a beautiful layer of fat coagulate/rise to the top and harden like a layer of beeswax***.
-When stored this way, stock keeps longer in the fridge; one of Nature’s preservers π
+Either way, cool slightly before placing in fridge.
+A layer of fat will coagulate to top and harden as stock gets cold***.
+Stored this way, stock keeps longer.

-Screw on a fitting lid (only when the insides of jar are completely cooled off, otherwise moisture will rise above the fat and cause mold.
-I open my jars the day after closing them to wipe the inner top lid with a paper towel.
+Screw on a fitting lid when inside of jar is completely cool otherwise moisture can rise above fat and cause mold.
+I like to open these jars the day after I close them in order to dry off inner top lids with a paper towel.

-Store in fridge for up to 1 week or freeze up to 3 months.
+Store in fridge up to 1 week or freeze up to 3 months.

 Tips & Tricks

-Chicken feet are gelatin-rich and worth the effort to source.
-Purchase from a local butcher, farmer, or at freerangechicken.com.
-I use 2 chicken feet per gallon of water.
+3. Rooster feet are gelatin-rich and worth effort to source.
+Purchase from local butcher, farmer, or at freerangechicken.com.
+I use 2 feet per gallon of water.
+If you have extra rooster feet, wrap in freezer paper and place in a Ziploc bag big enough to fit them and freeze.

-Substitute another meat on-bone for the chicken (i.e., lamb, deer, beef).
-Note: beef bones are dense and can cook up to 72 hours.
+4. Substitute another meat on-bone for rooster (i.e., lamb, deer, beef) …. note that beef bones are dense and may cook up to 72 hours.

 **Cook 6-8 hrs. only if you are in the beginning stages of healing your digestion with stage 1 of B.E.D.
-As your digestion improves, you can cook the bones longer without worrying about irritating your gut.
-Keep in mind that stock cooked longer than 24 hours can acquire an βoff tasteβ (unless using dense bones like cow).
+As digestion improves, you can cook bones longer without worrying about irritating your gut.
+Keep in mind that stock cooked longer than 24 hours can acquire an “off taste” (unless using dense bones as you find with cows).

 ***Fat that rises to the top acts as a preservative for the stock below.
 I leave this layer alone until I am ready to use the stock because the fat helps seal out incoming bacteria from the air.
 When ready to use, I cut a pie slice into the fat and dip in with a long-handled ladle.
 You can also pour it out.
 If you have a hard time digesting fat then skim off the very top layer (not all the way down, otherwise you will get moisture liquid caught up in the fact and more likely to mold in fridge – won’t store as long.
 Place this in a small glass jar to use in small amounts for sauteing vegetables, etc.